The Time to Work Employment Service is a national voluntary in-prison employment service for Aboriginal and Torres Strait Islander peoples.

 - self-identify as Aboriginal or Torres Strait Islander

 - be over 18 years of age, and

-- be sentenced and within two-to-four months of their release from prison.
+- be sentenced and within one-to-four months of their release from prison.

 What services are available?